yt-project/yt/doc/source/examining/loading_data.rst

    ds = yt.load("PMcrs0a0.500.DAT")

-This should not be used for loading just the dark matter data for a 'regular' hydrodynamical data set as the units and IO are different!
+Important: This should not be used for loading just the dark matter data for a 'regular' hydrodynamical data set as the units and IO are different!

 .. _loading-artio-data: